foospidy/HoneyPy/docs/installing.md

 ## Running

-There are several options for how you can launch and run HoneyPy, [console(#console) mode, daemon mode, and on boot (also daemon mode).
+There are several options for how you can launch and run HoneyPy, [console](#console) mode, daemon mode, and on boot (also daemon mode).

 __WARNING:__ It is highly recommended to __NOT__ run HoneyPy as root.
 It is recommended to create a dedicated user account for running HoneyPy.